SultKham21/Epam_final_project/epam-online-pizzashop/readme.md

 1. choose restaurant<br>
 2. view all unexecuted orders in selected restaurant<br>
 3. approves the order if all the data is correct<br>
-4. can delet order if some items wrong<br>
+4. can delete order if some items wrong<br>

 ### Capabilities of **administrator** are: